Todd-Werelius/express-snapshot-static/README.md

 ## Purpose

-Serves already existing 'snapshots' from a node.app when the bot makes a fragment request instead of the unrendered source html file.
+A middleware drop in that serves existing 'snapshots' via your expressjs or connectjs node.app when a search bot makes a fragment request instead of the unrendered source html file

 MORE...

 If you are writing a SPA ( Single Page Application ) based on a MV* framework such as angularJS then search bot's, such as google-bot or bing-bot, will not index your pages properly since the javascript in your pages never runs and renderes the page properly.

-One way to deal with this is to pre-generate 'snapshots' of your fully rendered SPA partials/pages and either use the /#!/ routing syntax ex: http://mysite.com/#!/about, or include a <meta name="fragment" content="!"> ( this is always the same signature for every page ) in your SPA partials.
+One way to deal with this is to pre-generate 'snapshots' of your fully rendered SPA partials/pages and either use the /#!/ routing syntax ex: http://mysite.com/#!/about, or include a <meta name="fragment" content="!"> ( use this exact  meta statemebt for all of your spa pages/partials )

-Either of the above will result in the bot issuing a get with the _escaped_fragment_ query_ parameter set to your route for the page the bot wants ex: _escaped_fragment_ query=/about
+Either of the above will result in the bot issuing a get with the _escaped_fragment_ query_ parameter set to your route for the page the bot want's to crawl ex: _escaped_fragment_ query=/about

 ## Options